kayala/kayala.GitHub.io/index.md

 After graduation I worked for TU Dresden for two years as a research assistant.
 At work I have increased my research on parallel algorithms and architectures.
 I have an in-depth understanding of existing acceleration algorithms and architectures, and developed parallel acceleration algorithms for radar detection.
 Embedded development is also my area of interest, I like to develop applications and drivers on STM32, ESP32, Raspberry Pi.
 And I also learned to use QT for graphical interface development.

-You can use the [editor on GitHub](https://github.com/kayala/kayala.GitHub.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

-### Project experiences

 If you're interested, you can see a brief introduction to projects I've worked on here.

 ### CNNs